RafalKucharskiPK/rafalkucharskipk.github.io/_pages/COeXISTENCE.md

 permalink: /COeXISTENCE/
 title: COeXISTENCE
 project: COeXISTENCE
-description: ERC Starting Grant COeXISTENCE focuses on the coexistence of humans and autonomous vehicles in urban mobility systems.
-Explore experiments on future traffic systems, machine reinforcement learning, and social systems through innovative research led at Jagiellonian University in Kraków.
-Follow results and developments on GitHub and engage in collaborations.
+description: ERC Starting Grant COeXISTENCE researches coexistence of humans and autonomous vehicles in urban mobility systems.
+Our team experiments on future traffic systems, reinforcement learning, and social systems through innovative research led at Jagiellonian University in Kraków.
+Follow our scitnfic outputs and engage in collaborations.
 nav: false
 ---